Modelling Scenarios for Carbon-aware Geographic Load Shifting of Compute Workloads: Scenarios for geographic load shifting

 Table \ref{tab:scenarios-AI} shows the parameters used and the results.

-\subsubsection{Scenario 1: Geographic load shifting to optimise use of solar energy}
+\subsubsection{Scenario 1: Periodic load shifting to optimise use of solar energy}

-In this scenario, we start by assuming that for eight hours a day, three of the four data centres use predominantly solar power and for the rest of the day they are powered predominantly by fossil fuel generation.
+In this scenario, we start by assuming that for eight hours a day, three of the four data centres use predominantly solar power and for the rest of the day predominantly fossil fuels.
 To make the example concrete, we assume that the other locations are the UK, the US and Germany, with average carbon intensities of resp.
 211, 369 and 344 $gCO_2e/kWh$\cite{owidci2025}.
 We assume the fourth data centre is located in France and uses nuclear when there is no sun.
 We assume for simplicity that the carbon intensity during solar powered operation is the same as the average CI.
 This is acceptable as according to the IPCC \cite{ipccAR5annexIII}, solar power has an average CI of 41 and France has an average CI of 44 $gCO_2e/kWh$.
 According to \cite{en14113143solarPV}, the CI varies between 6.5 and 108 $gCO_2e/kWh$ depending on location and technology used, with most sites between 20 and 50 $gCO_2e/kWh$.

-We further assume that the CI per country is the time-weighted average of the CI of predominantly solar and predominantly fossil fuel generation:
+We further assume that the CI per country is the time-weighted average of the CI of predominantly solar and predominantly fossil fuel generation (the energy mix typically includes non-fossil fuel sources such as nuclear and wind energy):

-The "predominantly" is there because the energy mix typically includes non-fossil fuel sources such as nuclear and wind energy.
 We calculate the CI for the period with predominantly fossil fuel generation from the average CI for the country and the CI for solar energy generation.
-For example for the UK we have
+For example for the UK:

 The average of the thus calculated CI from predominantly fossil fuel generation over the three countries is 448 $gCO_2e/kWh$; the predominantly solar generation is assumed to be 41 $gCO_2e/kWh$ as per the IPCC \cite{ipccAR5annexIII}.